Updated 5 August 2018 with live version added

 How many people have turned on supposed friends and said these lines to those who did not stand by them?
 And yet that is what people do, time and again?
 They want to be on the side that’s winning.
 We live in the era of “me me me”.

 I didn’t quite get all this when I first heard the song as a schoolkid, but boy have I learned this over the years.
 And twice in this long and active life I have experienced the most extraordinarily dramatic moment of all in which two quite separate people, individuals who don’t know each other, have each, quite separately and sincerely and at very different times, said to me, “You saved my life”.
-Not in the sense of stopping the on-rushing lorry or pulling the person out of the pond, but in terms of being there when needed – and doing what seemed to me to be right, when all other help seemed to have withered away.
+Not in the sense of stopping the on-rushing lorry or pulling the person out of the pond, but in terms of being there when really, really needed – and doing what seemed to me to be right, no matter how long it took and how much effort it took, when all other help seemed to have withered away.

 This song, in part, gave me the little bits of good stuff within me, by showing me just what the bad stuff is like.